Decision Automation: The New Mission for Cybersecurity in Government & Defense

 We hear it in the news media and see it portrayed in television – military and civilian agencies are a prime target for cybercriminals.
 With an untold number of devices, connected assets and applications that continue to multiply, cybersecurity threats will accelerate at an unforgiving pace.
 More potential threats mean more noise.
 The sensors at work in the environment will generate alerts at a clip that no human alone can manage.
 Faced with identifying and responding to hundreds or even thousands of potential threat events every hour, will not only stretch the human and financial resources already committed to this effort, mistakes may create an opening for malware and malicious actors to gain a foothold.
 These challenges make it even harder for a civilian or defense agency to be proactive in cyber-defense.

-Today we announced that we have been selected to prototype an Intelligent Decision Automation Platform (iDAP) for cybersecurity operations.
+We announced that we have been selected to prototype an Intelligent Decision Automation Platform (iDAP) for cybersecurity operations.
 The iDAP is a transformation effort by the U.S. Air Force (USAF) to improve its defensive cyber-operations with advanced, automated decision-making against persistent threats to the Air Force Network (AFNET).

 This is not just another automation story.
 The need for automation is important, but automation has to go beyond workflow.
-Intelligent decision automation takes the conversation about how to address cybersecurity automation to the next level.
+Intelligent decision automation takes the conversation about how to address SOC cybersecurity automation to the next level.

 We understand that analyzing security event data is important.
 And it’s about taking everything we know about the environment, past and present, to make decisions at speed and scale.
 This is where the Respond Analyst shines.